wp-plugins/role-based-help-notes/readme.txt

 2. Add users to the role.
 3. Enable the Help Notes from the settings.

-A global 'General Help Notes' type is also available which is not tided to a specific role, this has the same access/capabilities as the standard WordPress 'post' type for write access, user must be logged in to read General Help Notes.
+A global 'General Help Notes' type is also available which is not tided to a specific role, this has the same access/capabilities as the standard WordPress 'post' type for write access.
+Unlike the other Help Notes the General Type is public to read, you can see an example over at an [example content page](https://justinandco.com/plugins/help-notes/).

 There is a widget available to list all users with access to the current Help Note type on display.
 The user display_name is shown and can be selected by each user within their own profile.